 Terms & Conditions

-Anchor Systems (International) Ltd (HEREAFTER KNOWN AS THE SUPPLIER)
+ANCHOR SYSTEMS (INTERNATIONAL) Ltd (HEREAFTER KNOWN AS THE COMPANY)

 In these Conditions the following words and phrases shall have the following meanings: